daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 ## Project Overview
 This project features a Power BI dashboard designed to monitor telecom energy performance and service availability.
-The analysis is based on three months of telemetry data (January, February, and March)
+The analysis is based on three months of telemetry data (January, February, and March).
+This dashboard monitors telecom site availability using IoT sensor data.
+It correlates power failures, DC voltage drops to identify root causes of downtime.

 ##  Project Background